jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (bb) a scheme winds up, if that winding up is after the Commissioner has received notice under section 173(1)(b) that the person must transfer to another scheme on the scheme's winding up; or
   (c) the Commissioner has received a notice in respect of a member of a KiwiSaver scheme under section 210(2); or (d) the Commissioner has received notice in accordance with clauses 4(a) and 5(a) in schedule 28 of the Income Tax Act 2007.
-(2) However, this section does not apply if section 9BAA of the Superannuation Schemes Act 1989 applies.
+(2) However, this section does not apply if section 119G applies.
 (3) The person must be allocated to a new scheme in accordance with the principles in section 44, but excluding section 44(b) (which relates to allocation to an employer’s chosen KiwiSaver scheme).
 (4) The Commissioner must take whatever steps the Commissioner thinks appropriate to ensure that, so far as practicable, the process for an involuntary transfer follows the process for a voluntary transfer under section 56.
 (5) Section 56(3) and (4) applies to an involuntary transfer, but as if the requirement in section 56(4) referred to 3 months instead of 35 days.